 Part Four describes the development of Rules 404 through 406 before and after ratification by Congress in 1975.
 The 1942 Model Code of Evidence included the direct ancestors of Rules 404 though 406.
 The drafters of the 1942 Model Code were influenced by Prof. Julius Stone's two character evidence articles in the Harvard Law Review.
-The drafters gave little thought to character trait evidence in civil cases, concentrating on admissibility of such evidence in criminal prosecutions.10 put a smidgeon of legislative history in the record relating to the use of uncharged misconduct evidence in criminal cases.
+The drafters gave little thought to character trait evidence in civil cases, concentrating on admissibility of such evidence in criminal prosecutions.

+Rules 404 through 406 provoked little comment or discussion by the Rules Advisory Committee and the Congressional legislative history on these rules is very sparse.
+Congress did put a smidgeon of legislative history in the record relating to the use of uncharged misconduct evidence in criminal cases.
 No one thought that Rules 404 through 406 would as troublesome as they proved to be since adoption.
-The addition of the three sex offender evidence rules in 1992 93 helped to confuse the situation by making a special exception to Rule 404(a) for evidence of sexual misconduct in civil cases.
+The addition of the three sex offender evidence rules in 1992-93 helped to confuse the situation by making a special exception to Rule 404(a) for evidence of sexual misconduct in civil cases.